Philips 'Streetfighter' SGS 101

 This lantern was removed from column 50605 on a short footpath leading to the A516 Mickleover bypass from Etwall Road.
-A second-hand, newer Streetfighter replaced it, though this was only as a temporary measure until the whole footpath received new LED lanterns as part of a new housing development; the construction of which commenced in 2017.
+A second-hand, newer Streetfighter replaced it, though this was only as a temporary measure until the whole footpath received new LED lanterns as part of a new housing development in June 2019; the construction of which commenced in 2017.
 Whilst never very popular within Derby itself, this version of the Streetfighter (known as the 'Malaga' in other markets) saw considerable use in the wider County of Derbyshire - mostly, but not exclusively, confined to use on footpaths, owing to its supposed anti-vandal properties, along with the fact that, should one be damaged, a replacement lantern would not prove prohibitive cost-wise.
 Numbers are beginning to decrease, however, owing to LED replacement schemes.

 The first couple of photographs show the lantern whilst still installed on the footpath.
 It was attached to a Fabrikat mid-hinged octagonal column, owing to the footpath being too narrow to accommodate any sort of maintenance vehicle.

 The majority of Streetfighters in Derbyshire are designed for post-top mounting.

 The lantern is mostly plastic/GRP in construction, though the spigot entry is aluminium.
 UK-specification versions of this lantern feature a turret section moulded into the rear portion, in order to accommodate a NEMA photocell socket, which requires a flat surface for optimum sealing.
 The turret is absent from other market versions of the lantern.

 A Hy-Lite HL10R/HD photocell dating to February 1999, and probably original to when the lantern was installed, is fitted.
 The screw seen in the centre of the canopy secures the rear section of the lantern.

 The NEMA socket itself dates to September 1998.